a-merezhanyi/Find-a-Pair/README.md

 ## Find a Pair - a simple CSS + JS game

 Press "Start" to begin the game.
 You see a board with geometric figures.<br>
-You have to find two identical.
+You have to find two identicals.
 Click on both to win a round.<br>
 Do your best in 55 seconds.
 Watch the red line (a time counter).<br>

 If it's too hard - uncomment the line 163 in game.js to see hints. ;)